 - It offers encryption and security options to prevent unauthorized usage.

 - Mean Time Between Failures (MTBF): although the MTBF rates are a matter of debate.
-He 10 makers do not consider MTBF as the measure of the reliability of the hard disk drives.
-In their website its stated” We no longer measure the reliability of our hard drives using Mean Time between Failure (MTBF).
+He10 makers do not consider MTBF as the measure of the reliability of the hard disk drives.
+In their website, it’s stated” We no longer measure the reliability of our hard drives using Mean Time between Failure (MTBF).
 Our current drive reliability is measured using Component Design Life (CDL) and Annualized Failure Rate (AFR).
-The Component Design Life of the drive is five years, and the Annualized Failure Rate is less than 0.8%.”**But HGST He 10 states to have 2.5% million mean time between failures, the Enterprise based HDD like He 10 calculates AFRs (Annualized failure rate) & MTBF’s assuming the hours of operations.
-Even these have constraints, though, as they think that only a certain amount of I/O is performed each year; do more than this sum, and the life of the disk may again be shortened.
+The Component Design Life of the drive is five years, and the Annualized Failure Rate is less than 0.8%.”**But HGST He10 states to have 2.5% million mean time between failures, the Enterprise based HDD like He10 calculates AFRs (Annualized failure rate) & MTBF’s assuming the hours of operations.
+Even these have constraints, though, as they think that only a certain amount of I/O is performed each year; no more than this sum and the life of the disk may again be shortened.
 In practice, these large hard drive data is going to have discrepancies like the common hard disk drives.
-The users going for big hard drives will be operating them for data centers, not for common usage.
-The usage of consumer drives isn’t unfamiliar, due to their lesser pricing, and apparently the drives do work well enough in servers.
+The users going for big hard drives will be operating them for data centres, not for common usage.
+The usage of consumer drives isn’t unfamiliar, due to their lesser pricing, and the drives do work well enough in servers.

 - Read-Write Cycle: He 10 uses PMR technique and is must faster than SMR, however not the much-proven record is available with us to prove that it is better than SMR.
 The areal density of PMR hard disks is in hundred gigabits per square inch.

-Data centers face numerous challenges daily, and as the data centers capacity grows, the challenges grow as well.
+Data centres face numerous challenges daily, and as the data centres capacity grows, the challenges grow as well.
 With the continuous effort of the innovators, the hard disk capacities have increased and also the problems associated with it.

 Rising workload levels and higher reliability to lower cost of ownership pushes Enterprise storage to strive for higher performance and consistency.
 In unanimity; IT departments remain budget-controlled.
 Storage tiering provides an efficient methodology for merging these three, occasionally conflicting the goals.
 So far the performances of these drives are being monitored.
-As far as data recovery is concerned as the reports suggest few drives had mechanical failures, which have been easy to handle.
-These high capacity HDD’s currently are not available for a standard user so information/data about the HDD performance is not available and one needs to wait and analyze the reports & reviews that will be available to access this HDD.
+As far as data recovery for wd hard drives is concerned as the reports suggest few drives had mechanical failures, which have been easy to handle.
+These high capacity HDD’s currently are not available for a standard user, so information/data about the HDD performance is not available, and one needs to wait and analyze the reports & reviews that will be available to access this HDD.